-- University tuition fee: the fee for the 2016-17 Master of Public Policy will soon be available - we will update this page as soon as the new fee is confirmed.
-As an indication, the 2015/16 fee was £33,745.
+- University tuition fee: the fee for the 2016-17 Master of Public Policy is £34,760.
 Please note that a deposit is required to secure your offer.
 What does that equate to in your currency?

-- Living costs: the 2016/17 estimated living costs for a graduate student at Oxford are not available yet.
-In the meantime, you can see last year's living costs for information.
+- Living costs: the 2016/17 estimated living costs for a graduate student at Oxford can be found here.